matty99/matty99.github.io/_posts/2015-12-13-in-favor-of-adblock.markdown

 Adsense has fairly strict rules against this sort of thing, but it's not clear how well enforced they are.
 As a website owner, you are rewarded for blending in ads with your content.
 I even see ad companies promoting this sort of thing.
 This is because when you get a click, they are paid too.

-How many times have you visited a download page and seen more than one download button.
+How many times have you visited a download page and seen more than one download button?
 I'm not talking about mirror download pages, I'm talking about download buttons that are actually ads.
 In some cases they are even malicious programs.

 # Data selling